"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dr. Ravinra Baliram Khandare.
 Cold therapy of sporting injury in upper thigh region a comprehensive study on the time required to achieve optimal cooling and the effects of swelling.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 134-136.
+Int J Phys Educ Sports Health 2017;4(6):134-136.